 Service user details Date of request

 GP Name

 NHS No. Practice

-user as set out in the 'Guidel anticonvulsants used as mod I have concerns relating to the and would like to discuss the medication with this service users. ne treatment or monitoring arrangements use before accepting prescribing for this
+- □ Yes.
+I agree to accept prescribing for this medication with this service user as set out in the 'Guideline for the prescribing and monitoring of anticonvulsants used as mood stabilisers in in adults'. - □ I have concerns relating to the treatment or monitoring arrangements and would like to discuss these before accepting prescribing for this medication with this service user. - No. I would not like to accept prescribing for this medication with service user as: